fbpx

 4. Dictation teaches grammar, sentence structure, and spelling.
 Dictation is when the parent says a word or sentence aloud and the child writes it.

 5. Narration, a retelling of what the child has learned, is how a parent assesses a child’s learning.
 For younger children narration is done orally.
-Around age 10, the child writes his or her narrations.
+Around age 10, the child begins writing his or her narrations.

 6. Appreciation of: